Boy George: Sexuality

-Boy George has multiple tattoos, including a Christian cross on the side of his face and a Jewish Star of David tattooed on the top of his head.
-He has a tattoo of David Bowie on his right arm and one of Marc Bolan on his left.
-Boy George said in 2013 he was "quite drunk" when his head was shaved and tattooed.
-He said when he stopped drinking alcohol he lost the desire to have further tattoos on his head, finding it "too painful".

 Drug abuse and legal troubles

 By the late 1980s, Boy George had been struggling with heroin addiction for several years.
 He attempted to perform concerts while under its influence.
 Addictions to other drugs soon followed.
 Determined to save Boy George's life, his younger brother David made an appearance on UK national television and discussed Boy George's drug habit, which Boy George had been publicly denying at that time.
-In 1986, Boy George was arrested for heroin possession as part of "Operation Culture."
+In 1986, Boy George was arrested for heroin possession as part of "Operation Culture".

 In 1986, keyboardist Michael Rudetsky, who co-wrote the song "Sexuality" on Culture Club's From Luxury to Heartache album, was found dead of a heroin overdose in Boy George's London home.
-Boy George's friend, Mark Vaultier, died after an overdose of methadone and Valium at a party.
+Boy George's friend Mark Vaultier died after an overdose of methadone and Valium at a party.
 In December 1986, another friend, Mark Golding, died of an overdose, with Scotland Yard police stating there was no suggestion of foul play.
 During this period Boy George decided to seek treatment for his addiction.

 In 1995, Kirk Brandon sued Boy George for libel, claiming that Boy George mentioned a love affair between them in Boy George's autobiography, Take It Like a Man.
 Boy George won the court case and Brandon was ordered to pay £200,000 to Virgin Records, EMI Virgin Music and the book publisher in costs.
 Brandon declared himself bankrupt, which resulted in Boy George paying over £20,000 in legal fees.